yztang4/HaP/README.md

 **To train and test HaP, you need to prepare the training data first.
 Please refer to [2K2K](https://github.com/SangHunHan92/2K2K) or [IntegratedPIFu](https://github.com/kcyt/IntegratedPIFu).**
 Both [2K2K](https://github.com/SangHunHan92/2K2K) and [IntegratedPIFu](https://github.com/kcyt/IntegratedPIFu) provide detailed rendering script to prepare the RGB images and depth maps.
 Additional, [IntegratedPIFu](https://github.com/kcyt/IntegratedPIFu) also provides the blender project to prepare the normal map.

-For each module, I provide a folder to run the code.
+For each module, we provide a folder to run the code.

 In the **generatemesh** folder, we provide an "in-the-wild" image example, you can run the script to see example generated meshes.